CurrentCoin/information/README.md

 CurrentCoin is an ERC20 token on the Ethereum network.

+CurrentCoin's ticker symbo, or abbreviation, is CUN.

-Write to us at info@currentcoin.io and contact@currentcoin.io.
+Write to us at info@currentcoin.io.

 Genesis
 ------